Computing Technology for Math Excellence Logo

 Development and Research in Early Mathematics Education (DREME) is an initiative of Stanford University that promotes early math development in children from birth to age 8, with an emphasis on preschool years (About section).
 There are resources for family math, teachers, teacher educators, and preK-3 alignment.

 HOT!: Global Math Project, hosted by the American Institute of Mathematics, is a "is a worldwide movement of teachers committed to igniting and sustaining a love of mathematics in their students."
-Its programs include "an ever-growing collection of curriculum-aligned mathematics lessons for you to explore with your wonderful mathematics learners."
+Global Math's programs include "an ever-growing collection of curriculum-aligned mathematics lessons for you to explore with your wonderful mathematics learners."
 Get excited with resources in James Tanton's Exploding Dots.

 Idaho Math Initiative from the Idaho Department of Education focuses on improving math education in all grades to ensure every student is prepared for higher levels of math in the middle grades, high school, post-secondary, and work-force setting.
 The Idaho Math Initiative offers professional development for teachers, assessment tools for all grades and research-based intervention programs for students.